pavel-yagodin/numbered/README.md

 ```

 ## Validate
-Validate method retuns `1` - is valid, `0` - is empty, `-1`, is invalid.
+Validate method returns `1` - is valid, `0` - is empty, `-1`, is invalid.
 The result can be `Integer` or `Array` depending on the number of elements.
 You can listen to your desired events and to validate out at any time.
 ```
 var $numbered = $('#numbered');
 var numbered = new Numbered($numbered);